kgeriiie/android-cleversectionview/README.md

 Clever Section Recycler View
 =============================

 Hey!
-It's a custom recycler view library, witch can display your data in sections (with Header and Footer).
-Okey, you can say that it's an average recycler view, but what makes it clever, see it below.:
+It's a custom recycler view library, which can display your data in sections (with Header and Footer).
+Ok, you can say that it's an average recycler view, but what makes it clever, see it below.:

-- User can use different view type in each section, so you can use a linear layout type witch span the whole screen in first section and display a grid layout type in the second section.
+- User can use different view type in each section, so you can use a linear layout type which span the whole screen in first section and display a grid layout type in the second section.

 - Supports multiple view type in every view type (*header,item,footer*).